 Proxmox-for-Channels: Step-by-Step for Creating a Chrome-Capture-for-Channels (cc4c) LXC Container

 I've tried, as have others, to get the Docker version of Chrome-Capture-for-Channels working better.
 Although, a few have reported acceptable results, most have not.
-Being able to containerize it, has appeal though -- so, I thought I would take a shot at installing cc4c directly in a Proxmox LXC container.
+Being able to containerize it, has appeal though -- so, I thought I'd take a shot at installing cc4c directly in a Proxmox LXC container.

 It appears to work well, so I thought I'd document the steps for creating a cc4c LXC here: